 Can Depression be Treated Successfully by Traditional Medicine or is Cannabis the Best Alternative?

 For some individuals, certainly.
-However, the dangerous depression medication side effects and horror stories of reliance and addiction to prescription drugs like these have been well documented; countless thousands have been left desperately searching for safer, more natural form of depression medication.
+However, the dangerous depression medication side effects and horror stories of reliance and addiction to prescription drugs like these have been well documented; countless thousands have been left desperately searching for a safer, more natural form of depression medication.

 Could this mean that cannabis truly is the divine, 100% natural miracle drug that some people believe it to be?